-We intend to use the net proceeds from this offering for general corporate purposes, which we expect to include growing our business by expanding our direct sales force and investing to grow our international client base, as well as other working capital, operating expenses and capital expenditures.
+Common stock to be outstanding after this offering 46,047,510 shares, or 47,547,510 shares if the underwriters exercise their option to purchase expect to include growing our business by expanding our direct sales force and investing to grow our international client base, as well as other working capital, operating expenses and capital expenditures.
 Additionally, we may use a portion of the net proceeds to acquire complementary businesses, technologies or other assets.
 However, we do not have agreements or commitments for any acquisitions at this time.